 Unfortunately, so many people let their struggles get the better of them, which causes them to give up or abandon their goals.

 Whenever we struggle to achieve our goals, it doesn’t mean we should stop taking action to move closer towards our goals.
-It may well mean we have to take a different approach.
+It may mean we have to take a different approach.

-While sometimes it is frustrating, I know these hiccups are only temporary and will soon pass.
+While sometimes it’s frustrating, I know these hiccups are only temporary and will soon pass.
 All I can do is to continue to stay committed to my goal and my reason for wanting to achieve the goal.

 - My motivation behind my goal is being questioned.
-It’s so easy to set goals that we have no emotional connection to.
+It’s easy to set goals we have no emotional connection to.
 Think about New Year’s resolutions — how many people do you know that have successfully stuck to their resolutions a couple of months after they set them?
 It’s probably a small number.
 This is why our struggles challenge our motivation or reasons for wanting to achieve a particular goal.

 - I am developing the quality of persistence.
 Anything worth achieving is worth fighting for.
 This means sometimes our goals will take longer than we expect.
 This will require us to be patient with ourselves and stay on course by continuing to take the actions necessary to achieve our goals.

 - Success will be so much sweeter because of my struggles.
-Oftentimes, when we accomplish something easily, the reward isn’t as fulfilling compared to things we’ve achieved after a struggle.
+Often, when we accomplish something easily, the reward isn’t as fulfilling compared to things we’ve achieved after a struggle.
 There is a much greater intrinsic reward when we accomplish something after we have faced a struggle.

 - I don’t have to go through my struggles on my own.
 Chances are if we’re struggling with a particular goal, someone else has already had the same struggles.
 If we’re willing to reach out and ask for guidance or support, we’ll be able to navigate through our struggles a lot quicker and with a lot less stress.

-It’s important to be aware that when achieving a certain goals enters our consciousness, it means we already have the capability of achieving it.
-Sure, we may be required to learn some new things, develop skills we don’t currently have, but they are just steps along the way.
+It’s important to know that when achieving a certain goal enters our consciousness, it means we already have the capability of achieving it.
+We may be required to learn some new things, develop skills we don’t currently have, but they’re just steps along the way.
 We already have the capability to achieve it.